ajgeorgi/lemvos/README.md

 Andrej Georgi: I am a free software engineer in germany and I love sailing and boats.
 You can reach out for me by axgeorgi@gmail.com
 Let me know if you like lemvos.

+*** Support

+I do commit more features if you support with some STL boat models for testing.